Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Methodology

 \subsection{Dataset}

-The dataset refers to a collection of histological image patches used to train and test the model.
-Each image has certain features and characteristics related to a specific class or histopathological grade.
-We use two breast histopathology image datasets in this study: BreakHis dataset~\cite{Spanhol2016} and BACH dataset~\cite{Aresta2019}, which are subsequently detailed.
-Example images from the datasets are shown in Figure~\ref{fig:examples}.
+We use two breast histopathology image datasets in this study, namely the BreakHis and the BACH dataset, which are subsequently detailed.
+Example images from the datasets are shown in Fig.~\ref{fig:examples}.

-\begin{itemize} \item \textbf{BreakHis:} This dataset comprises hematoxylin and eosin (H\&E)-stained breast histology microscopy images captured at various magnifications ($40\times$, $100\times$, $200\times$, $400\times$) and is categorized into two primary classes: benign and malignant classes.
-The dataset contains 7,909 images including 2,480 benign and 5,429 malignant samples with a size of $700\times460$ pixels in Portable Network Graphics (PNG) format.
+\begin{itemize} \item \textbf{BreakHis:} This dataset contains hematoxylin and eosin (H\&E)-stained breast histology microscopy images captured at various magnifications ($40\times$, $100\times$, $200\times$, $400\times$) and is categorized into two primary classes, including benign and malignant classes.
+The dataset contains 7,909 images of which are 2,480 benign and 5,429 malignant samples with a size of $700\times460$ pixels in Portable Network Graphics (PNG) format.